ChuYao233/YaoList/README.md

 This project is open-source software licensed under the [AGPL-3.0](https://www.gnu.org/licenses/agpl-3.0.txt) license.

+## 📚 Documentation

+> ⚠️ **Documentation is still under construction.** If you're interested in helping, contributions are very welcome!

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+**We especially need help with:**
+- 📖 Writing documentation
+- 🌐 Translating to other languages
+- 🐛 Bug reports and fixes

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)